ECronin1973/programming-for-data-analytics/README.md

 ## 🧠 Personal Reflection

-This assignment was the most challenging so far, requiring me to revisit lectures, adapt course notebooks, and consult documentation to implement weighted statistics and KDE visualisations.
-I reviewed materials from previous modules to reinforce key concepts and applied a modular workflow: select → aggregate → visualise → interpret.
-Part C involved integrating regional data, which I addressed by generating a new dataset with county-level breakdowns.
-I also revised and simplified all code cells to improve clarity and make the notebook easier to understand.
+TAssignment 05 was definitely the most challenging one so far.
+I had to go back through some of the modules I’d already completed earlier in the course to help me figure out how to apply weighted statistics and create KDE visualisations properly.
+I also leaned on the course notebooks and documentation quite a bit to get things working.

+I followed a modular approach throughout — selecting the data, aggregating it, visualising the results, and then interpreting what it all meant.
+Part C was tricky because it involved regional data, so I created a new dataset that broke things down by county to make it more manageable.
+I also spent time tidying up and simplifying the code cells so the notebook would be easier to follow and more readable overall.

 ---